zhengyph/Comp4710/README.md

 ### third run
       python apriori.py
 There are two csv files, please uncomment the file that you would like to do frequent pattern mining on.
-You need to do frequent pattern mining on both of them to get our result.
+You need to do frequent pattern mining on both of them to get our final result.